NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __source__: Boolean flag to specify whether to build CMake from source.
 If True, includes the `libssl-dev` package in the list of OS packages for Ubuntu, and `openssl-devel` for RHEL-based distributions.
-For x86_64 processors, the default is False, i.e., use the available pre-compiled package.
+For x86_64 and aarch64 processors, the default is False, i.e., use the available pre-compiled package.
 For all other processors, the default is True.

 - __version__: The version of CMake to download.
-The default value is `3.22.2`.
+The default value is `3.25.1`.

 __Examples__